MiSTer-devel/MkDocs_MiSTer/docs/setup/games.md

 After this is done you can proceed to the next step since we are going to [Play a Game](play.md).

-## File Formats
+## Notes about File Formats
 CD images for any cores that use CD's must either be in CUE/BIN or CHD.
+It is best to place CD images into their own separate folders and it is adviced to place multi-disc games's into the same folder (e.g. `Final Fantasy VII Discs 1-3` in the same `Final Fantasy VII` folder), since you can then change discs without resetting the core, and your save files will load from disc to disc (in the case of the PSX core).

-CD Images can't be placed in zip folders/archives.
+CD images can't be placed in zip archives.
+They are handled differently from other game ROMs.

+For more CD image information check [CD-based ROMs](../basics/cd.md)

 VHD (virtual hard drive) files are the same, they must not be zipped.